 Gap Filling With Saw Dust & Clear Resin

 There are two variations of the resin filler.
-The first is applied when mixed with sawdust and the second is stand alone.
-We find that using a resin filler mixed with sawdust to be the best option because they allow the product to perfectly match the floor’s colour.
+The first is applied when mixed with sawdust and the second is stand-alone.
+We find that using a resin filler mixed with sawdust is the best option because they allow the product to perfectly match the floor’s colour.

-Resin fillers are not only cheaper than nearly all other options but also allow the floor some movement.
-Even more, they can be used on floor boards without tongues or grooves as the sealant can be applied to the edge of the board until it fills the gap.
+Resin filters are not only cheaper than nearly all other options but also allow the floor some movement.
+Even more, they can be used on floorboards without tongues or grooves as the sealant can be applied to the edge of the board until it fills the gap.
 If you have sanded your floor previously you should use the dust with the filler.
 Floor sanding and gap-filling services complement each other very nicely and there is no reason not to combine them.

 How to Fill Gaps With a Filler Resin Mix?

-Water based fillers are not a good choice because they can rust nails, shrink more than solvent fillers and take longer to dry.
-Solvent fillers are probably the best option but they give off some fumes and wearing a respirator will be wise when working with them.
+Water-based fillers are not a good choice because they can rust nails, shrink more than solvent fillers and take longer to dry.
+Solvent filters are probably the best option but they give off some fumes and wearing a respirator will be wise when working with them.

 Gap filling with resin and sawdust is one of the most frequently used methods.
 Dust is collected from the fine floor sanding and mixed with a clear resin.
 One important thing to remember when using this method is the fact that resin dries very fast.
 You only make enough to apply it in the next few minutes.
 If you see that the resin dries faster than you predicted you can add more resin and stall the drying for a bit.
 Eventually, you have to discard even this, so work fast!
 Naturally, if used in a warmer room or during the summer you must be even quicker with the application.